m59peacemaker/js-hardcore-mode/README.md

-JavaScript Hardcore Mode
+# JavaScript Hardcore Mode
-===

 Are you nanners about playing Diablo for hundreds of hours just to inevitably lose your level 92 barb forever?
 Now you can enjoy the same experience with your JavaScript projects!
-Just include the gulp task `js-hardcore-mode` from `gulpfile.js` and run it with `gulp js-hardcore-mode` before you begin coding.
 When jshint detects a problem with your code, **your entire project will be instantly erased!** Hardcore!

+## Gulp

+Include the gulp task `js-hardcore-mode` from `gulpfile.js` and run it with `gulp js-hardcore-mode`.

+## Grunt

+Include the configurations/tasks from `Gruntfile.js` and run `grunt js-hardcore-mode`.

 *\*You will probably be fired from your job.*